parroty/excoveralls/README.md

   - The directory which the HTML report will output to.
 Defaulted to `cover/`.
 - template_path
   - A custom path for html reports.
 This defaults to the htmlcov report in the excoveralls lib.
+- minimum_coverage
+  - When set to a number greater than 0, this setting causes the `mix coveralls` and `mix coveralls.html` tasks to exit with a status code of 1 when test coverage falls below the specified threshold (defaults to 0).
+This is useful to interrupt CI pipelines with strict code coverage rules.

 ```javascript
 {